-- The selection of a sample is very convenient and is cost and time efficient.
-This is an aspect of systematic sampling which makes it applicable in many situations.
+- Systematic sampling is cost and time efficient.
+This is an important aspect of systematic sampling which makes it applicable in many situations.

 - Systematic sampling is effectively suitable in collecting data from geographically disperse cases (that do not require face-to-face contact).